awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.overview.md

 Read\-only
 This is the default\.
 Active Data Guard transmits and applies changes from the source database to all read replica databases\.
 You can create up to five read replicas from one source DB instance\.
-For general information about read replicas that applies to all DB engines, see [Working with read replicas](USER_ReadRepl.md)\.
+For general information about read replicas that applies to all DB engines, see [Working with DB instance read replicas](USER_ReadRepl.md)\.
 For information about Oracle Data Guard, see [Oracle Data Guard concepts and administration](https://docs.oracle.com/en/database/oracle/oracle-database/19/sbydb/oracle-data-guard-concepts.html#GUID-F78703FB-BD74-4F20-9971-8B37ACC40A65) in the Oracle documentation\.

 Mounted
 In this case, replication uses Oracle Data Guard, but the replica database doesn't accept user connections\.
 The primary use for mounted replicas is cross\-Region disaster recovery\.